 Students in this course will examine current theory, criticism, and practice relevant to understanding and creating art in the contemporary world.
-Prerequisite: senior standing or consent of the instructor.
+Prerequisite: ARTH 170 and/or ARTH 171, one upper-level art history class, senior standing or consent of instructor.

-ARTH 490 Special Topics: Art History Prerequisite: Consent of the instructor.
+ARTH 490 Special Topics: Art History Prerequisite: Consent of instructor.